-Buying a property in Ibiza and securing your dream home is an incredibly exciting moment.
+Buy a property in Ibiza and secure your dream home is an incredibly exciting moment.
 However, all active buyers and future buyers need to be fully informed and equipped with the right knowledge of phases and added costs entailed within the property buying process in Spain, ideally before finding the perfect home.

-Our detailed guide on the Ibiza property buying procedure has been written in a list format with a few links and helpful tips for your personal buyers’ journey.
+Our detailed guide on How to Buy a Property in Ibiza has been written in a list format with a few links and helpful tips for your personal buyers’ journey.
 This easy-to-use guide can be kept for your reference each step of the way, and any extra personal advice can be sourced from one of our friendly team.

 Taxes and Costs when buying a property in Ibiza

 - Value Added Tax (VAT/ IVA)

 Buying a home in Ibiza, Spain, has multiple tax repercussions.
 Each purchase is subject to payment of Property Conveyance Tax or Value Added Tax, depending on the type of property in question.